Kishlay-KS/MA324_Group12_Logrank_Test/README.md

   3) Power and Efficiency of the Log-Rank test for synthetic data generated
   4) Log-Rank and Power of the test for various Real World Datasets

-In the second stage, we have considered various weighted versions of the Log-Rank test including Wilcoxon, Tarone-Ware along with Peto versions.
+In the second stage, we have considered various weighted versions of the Log-Rank test including Wilcoxon, Tarone-Ware and the Peto versions.
 We have worked on the following implementations of
   1) Weighted Log-Rank Test from scratch for an example
   2) Weighted Log-Rank for various synthetic datasets (including Exponential, Lognormal, and Weibull)